viedoc/custom-reports/docs/dev_guide.md

 > Could not find function "..."
 ```
 (Likely) cause:
-You are using a package or function other than ones that are supported by Viedoc Custom Report (see [Dev Guide: Environment ](https://github.com/viedoc/custom-reports/blob/main/docs/dev-guide.md#environment)).
+You are using a package or function other than ones that are supported by Viedoc Custom Report (see [Supported Packages](https://github.com/viedoc/custom-reports/blob/syllybelle-prune-contents/docs/dev_guide.md#-supported-packages-) above).
 Alternatively, you may be using a different version of a package that is supported.
 Upload [this utility script](https://github.com/viedoc/custom-reports/blob/main/utils/version_checker.R) as a Custom Report to see the package versions that are used by Viedoc Reports.

 Fix:
-Find an alternative function to achieve the result, if possible
+Find an alternative function to achieve the same result, if possible.

 </details>
 <details><summary><H3>Error: uses the forbidden function</H3></summary>